 Davos, January 21, AZERTAC

-President of the Republic of Azerbaijan Ilham Aliyev has attended “The New Energy Equation” session of World Economic Forum in Davos.
+President of the Republic of Azerbaijan Ilham Aliyev has today met with President of the World Economic Forum Borge Brende in Davos.

 © Content from this site must be hyperlinked when used.